 - (a) A conference committee report shall be considered by the House only when a majority of both the House and Senate members of the committee have signed the report.
 The House shall consider the report only if it is limited to matters germane to the bill or resolution. - (b) Motions to adopt or reject a conference committee report shall be set on a separate conference committee calendar.
 A motion to adopt or reject a conference committee report shall be subject to debate.
-Such debate shall be limited to one (1) hour, equally divided between the proponents and the opponents of the motion, provided that no Member may speak for more than ten (10) minutes. - (c) Prior to consideration, a House conference committee report shall lie over twenty-four (24) hours after it is filed.
-No House conference committee report shall be considered for adoption if Members of the House have not been provided a printed or electronically transmitted copy of the report twenty-four (24) hours before the consideration of the report.
-The report must be accompanied by a separate summary of the changes made to the bill or resolution sent to conference.
-This subsection shall not apply on the last two (2) days of any legislative session once the date of sine die adjournment has been set.
+Such debate shall be limited to one (1) hour, equally divided between the proponents and the opponents of the motion, provided that no Member may speak for more than ten (10) minutes. - (c) No House conference committee report shall be filed unless it is accompanied by a separate summary of the changes made to the bill or resolution sent to conference. - (d) Prior to consideration, a House conference committee report shall lie over twenty-four (24) hours after it is filed.
+A summary of changes including a fiscal analysis of the conference committee report must be available prior to consideration of the report by the House.
+No House conference committee report shall be considered for adoption if Members of the House have not been provided a printed or electronically transmitted copy of the report twenty-four (24) hours before consideration of the report.
+The requirements of this paragraph shall not be applicable on the last two (2) days of any legislative session once the date of sine die adjournment has been established.